huysentruitw/owin-session-middleware/README.md

 From a controller, you could use `HttpContext.Current.GetOwinContext().GetSessionContext()` to get the context.

-If your using this inside an `ApiController`, consider using the OwinSessionMiddleware.WebApi package which has some convenient extension methods you can use inside your controller actions:
+If you're using this inside an `ApiController`, consider using the OwinSessionMiddleware.WebApi package which has some convenient extension methods you can use inside your controller actions:

 ```C#
 public IHttpActionResult MyAction()